What is Social Freezing?

 Egg / Sperm Freezing for Cancer Patients

 Reproductive tract cancers, such as Cervix, uterus, breast in women and testis and prostate in men are on the rise.
 This may be due to the delay in childbearing age or environmental toxins.
 There is a trend in India, that more women are affected by cancer at a younger age.
 This has implication for having children at later ages.
 However, due improvement in technologies in assisted reproduction, the success rates have been improved.

 In couples, where one partner is affected, or single persons who wish to preserve their fertility for later, have the option to freeze eggs or sperms or embryos for use after the treatment or whenever required.
 The gametes and embryos can be stored for up to 10 years without any harm.
-Due to the availability of surrogacy as an option can feel safe to raise a family even though she may not be able to carry the child.
+Due to the availability of Altruistic Surrogacy as an option can feel safe to raise a family even though she may not be able to carry the child.
 The cryopreservation especially vitrification has raised new hope for cancer patients.
 At Delhi-IVF we have been providing these services such as sperm, eggs and embryo preservation by vitrification for more than five years.